timothymarois/template-laravel-app/README.md

 ### Client State Management

-You only should use this pinia state management if you need to save additional items that the client-side creates unrelated to the server.
-A good example might be, saving the user's table columns with sorting.
-You can use persisted store for this in localstorage.
+**Note:** You only should use pinia state management if you need to save additional items that the client-side creates (unrelated to the server).
+A good example of this; saving the user's table columns and sorting.
+You can also use the persisted state option to save data in localstorage.

 - ✅ Pinia state management
 - ✅ Pinia persistent state (local storage)